 An excellent teacher can make all the difference in a student’s life.
 In fact, learning from a well-rounded and intentional educator is one of the biggest factors in whether a student succeeds.
-Be that significant person, and change the world one life at a time.
+Through the Calvin education program, you can be that significant person, and change the world one life at a time.

 Educate from every angle